ahelsing/geni-tools/doc/CreatingBinaries.md

 # Creating geni-tools Windows and Mac Binaries
 When creating a geni-tools release, we create binaries for installing the Omni and Stitcher tools on Windows and MAC.
 These binaries must be tested as part of the release process.
-See IssuingReleases.md for the release process.
+See the [release process documentation](IssuingReleases.md) for details.

 Note that these instructions have not been repeated from scratch recently; there may be issues with new version numbers.
-If updating the version of any package used in the release, update `windows_install/LICENSE.txt`.
+If you update the version of any package used in the release, update [the License file](../windows_install/LICENSE.txt).
 And try to keep the versions the same across Windows and Mac.

 ## Windows
-Support files are in `windows_install`.
+Support files are located in `geni-toos/windows_install`.
 You will need a Windows machine/VM, preferably not one on which you are doing development.

 ### Install Dependencies
 * Python 2.7.6: http://python.org/ftp/python/2.7.6/python-2.7.6.msi
 * pip:
  * See http://docs.python-guide.org/en/latest/starting/install/win/
- * python get-pip.py
+ * `python get-pip.py`
 * easy_install:
- * python ez_setup.py
+ * `python ez_setup.py`
 * M2Crypto 0.20.2: http://chandlerproject.org/pub/Projects/MeTooCrypto/M2Crypto-0.20.2.win32-py2.7.exe
  * Building from scratch is possible, but unreliable.
 * pyOpenSSL: `pip install pyOpenSSL==0.14`